-If someone smokes outside, do they bring thirdhand smoke with them when they enter a home or car?
+If someone smokes outside, do they bring thirdhand smoke indoors with them?

 Be sure to thank them for helping to protect you and your loved ones from toxic thirdhand smoke.